Rik Massengale

-Rik Massengale (born February 6, 1947) is a former American professional golfer who played full-time on the PGA Tour from 1970–1982.
+Rik Massengale (born February 6, 1947) is an American former professional golfer who played full-time on the PGA Tour from 1970–1982.

+Early life and amateur career

 Massengale was born and raised in Jacksboro, Texas.
 He developed an interest in golf as a result of his older brother, Don, being a professional golfer.
 He attended the University of Texas at Austin and was a member of the golf team from 1965 to 1969.
 Massengale was known as a "wild man" at fraternity parties in college; however, he changed his ways and became a born-again Christian in 1975.

+Professional career

-He turned pro in 1969 and joined the PGA Tour in 1970.
+In 1969, Massengale turned pro.
+He was successful at 1970 PGA Tour Qualifying School joined the PGA Tour shortly thereafter.

 Massengale won three events on the PGA Tour during the mid-1970s.
 His first win was at the 1975 Tallahassee Open.
-His second came a year later at the Sammy Davis Jr.-Greater Hartford Open.
+Massengale's second came a year later at the Sammy Davis Jr.-Greater Hartford Open.
 The biggest win of his career came in 1977 at the Bob Hope Desert Classic; he established a new tournament record (337) breaking Arnold Palmer's 17-year-old record by one stroke.
 Massengale shot a blistering 64 on the first day and led this event wire-to-wire.
 He led wire to wire in all three of his PGA Tour victories.
 His best career year was 1977 when he had seven top-10 finishes, $126,736 in earnings, and finished 13th on the money list.
 His best finish in a major was a T-3 at the 1977 Masters.

 A back injury led Massengale to retire from the PGA Tour in 1983.
 He served as National Director for College Golf Fellowship for 15 years.
-After turning 50 in 1997, he played in a limited number of tournaments on the Senior PGA Tour (now known as the Champions Tour).
+After turning 50 in 1997, he played in a limited number of tournaments on the Senior PGA Tour.
 His best finish in this venue was a T-6 at the 1997 Cadillac NFL Golf Classic.